 My parents took an approach with my food allergies that I continue to find beneficial as an adult.
 Besides their general life philosophy about my allergies, they also used five main strategies.
 Using these techniques will become second nature once you get the hang of it!
 I don’t even give them a second thought, yet they are significant actions that I continue to use daily to keep myself safe as an adult.
 Here are my top five strategies to keep your child safe each day with food allergies.

-#1: Make your Allergic Reactor part of the process
+1. Make your child part of the process

 Beginning at a very young age, my parents included me in the allergy process.
 My mom would say, “What should we make sure to bring with us before we go to Sara’s house?” and point to the medicine bag with my epinephrine.
 Modeling and role playing were a significant part of my growing up.
 My mom would show me what labels and ingredients looked like before I could even read them.
 We would practice what to say and how to ask for help.
 This was a way of teaching me the tools that I would need to gain independence, while also including me in the process.
 More likely than not, each day you are with your child communicating to someone about their allergies.
 It is just part of the territory that is entrusted to you as a parent of an Allergic Reactor.
 When your child is old enough to understand, you should be modeling how to communicate about their allergies with others.
 This may include having them show off their awesome multi-colored medicine bag or having them say the foods they don’t eat.
 Children need to be shown what to do to stay safe, so just like teaching them to look both ways when crossing the street, you should also be showing them ways to stay safe with their allergies.